mkovacina/sweep/ideas.md

 add in a way such that if an FSA doesn't find a transition then it just stays in the current state

 add in a way such that if an FSA doesn't find a transition then it goes to a default state

+remove dynamic allocations in favor of static with bounds checking
+- need to recompile anyways, can #define a new size or something IF needed

+experiment what it would look like to remove the `*_ptr` stuff

+use GLOBAL in useful.h

+normalize comment formats for exp files
+- look at string_read_file, it doesn't use the came comment format